 HEAD OF PROGRAMME, UNIVERSEUM

 The Universeum science centre is a public arena for lifelong learning, where children and adults can explore the world through science and technology.
 As a former teacher and headmaster, Kerstin embraces Universeum’s mission to create experiences that boost creativity and innovation, increase knowledge and activate critical thinking.
 She has worked at Universum for 10 years and is responsible for all of the activities that the centre arranges for its daily guests.
-The centre uses engaging teaching methods and tries to challenge people to enrich their lives and take action to achieve a sustainable world.

-PhD STUDENT, PHYSICAL RESOURCE THEORY, CHALMERS
+RESEARCHER, PHYSICAL RESOURCE THEORY, CHALMERS